-Like in our video game analogy, let’s say that we’re talking about a service that mines for minerals.
-However, maybe it needs to talk to the map service to find out where to start working.
-Ordinarily, you would need to configure it with a known address or DNS name of the map service.
+Like in our video game analogy, let’s say we’re talking about a mining service for minerals.
+However, it may need to talk to the map service to find where to start working.
+Ordinarily, you would need to configure it with the map service's known address or DNS name.
 If these settings ever changed, your mining service’s configuration also had to change to point to the new endpoint.

-With Consul, service discovery allows you to query a central registry to find out where services live.
+With Consul, service discovery allows you to query a central registry to discover where services live.
 However, with Connect, it gets even better.
-A local instance of HAProxy is created next to the service so that it’s listening on localhost.
+A local instance of HAProxy is created next to the service to listen on localhost.
 Then, your service always queries it as if it were the remote map service.
-This is known as a sidecar proxy: Each service gets its own local proxy and, through the relaying of messages, can reach other remote services as if they too were local.
+This is known as a sidecar proxy: Each service gets its local proxy and, through the relaying of messages, can reach other remote services as if they too, were local.
 Now, you can point your local service’s configuration at localhost and never need to change that endpoint again.

 Also local to your service is a Consul agent.
-An agent is the Consul executable running in regular agent mode, as opposed to server mode.
-You register the local service with this agent by adding a JSON file to the /etc/consul.d folder.
+An agent is the Consul executable running in regular agent mode instead of server mode.
+Register the local service with this agent by adding a JSON file to the /etc/consul.d folder.
 This gets synced to the server-mode agents.

-Think of it like a walkie-talkie to the agents that are running in server mode, which hold the source of truth.
+Think of it as a walkie-talkie to the agents running in server mode, which holds the source of truth.
 The registration gets sent up and saved to the global registry.
-Then, when HAProxy wants to discover where it can find services on the network, it asks its local Consul agent and that agent pulls the information back down.
-Afterwards, it gives the answer to your proxy.
+Then, when HAProxy wants to discover where it can find services on the network, it asks its local Consul agent, and that agent pulls the information back down.
+Afterward, it gives the answer to your proxy.

 The same goes for the upstream services you’re calling.
 They each get their own local Consul agent.
-They register with it so that others can find them and they also tell Consul about any services that they, in turn, depend on.
-All of this information is used to configure the proxies so that in the end, all services talk to localhost and all communication becomes proxy-to-proxy.
+They register with it so that others can find them and tell Consul about any services they, in turn, depend on.
+All of this information is used to configure the proxies so that, in the end, all services talk to localhost, and all communication becomes proxy-to-proxy.

 The HAProxy Sidecar

-Next to each service and Consul agent is a sidecar proxy, which is an instance of HAProxy.
+Next to each service and Consul agent is a sidecar proxy, an instance of HAProxy.
 You don’t configure it directly.
 Instead, you install it with a specialized handler that queries the Consul agent to know which upstream services your local service depends on.
-Then, HAProxy sets up listeners on localhost so that your application can talk to the remote endpoints that it needs to, but without needing to know exactly where those endpoints live.
+Then, HAProxy sets up listeners on localhost so that your application can talk to the remote endpoints that it needs to, without knowing exactly where those endpoints live.
 In essence, you’re abstracting away the network.

 HAProxy then configures itself, listening for incoming requests to the local service and also for outgoing requests that the service makes to other services.
 The HAProxy handler continues to check for changes to service registrations and updates itself when needed.

 In the end, all service-to-service communication ends up going through proxies.
-You can see why it’s important to choose a proxy implementation that meets your needs.
+You can see why choosing a proxy implementation that meets your needs is important.
 When it comes to speed and the right mix of features, HAProxy has a lot of benefits.

-You’ve probably got a good idea about how the Consul agents that are running in server mode fit into this architecture.
+You’ve probably got a good idea about how the Consul agents running in server mode fit into this architecture.
 They maintain the service registry, which is the source of truth about where each service endpoint can be found.
-They also store the settings that each proxy needs to self-configure itself, such as TLS certificates.
+They also store each proxy's settings to self-configure itself, such as TLS certificates.
 The Consul servers host the Consul HTTP API that local agents use to send and receive information about the cluster.

 Agents in server mode must elect a leader using a consensus protocol that is based on the Raft algorithm.
-For that reason, you should dedicate an odd number of nodes, such as three, to participate in the quorum.
-These agents should reside on separate machines, if possible, so that your cluster has resiliency.
+Therefore, you should dedicate an odd number of nodes, such as three, to participate in the quorum.
+These agents should reside on separate machines, if possible so that your cluster has resiliency.

-Baptiste Assmann presented a solution for integrating HAProxy with Consul at this year’s HashiConf conference in San Francisco.
+Baptiste Assmann presented a proof of concept solution for integrating HAProxy with Consul at the 2018 HashiConf conference in San Francisco.

-During his presentation, he demonstrated using HAProxy as a sidecar that’s configured using information from the local Consul agent.
-It uses a Golang binary as the handler for configuring HAProxy.
-That will be available in Q1 of 2019.
+During his presentation, he demonstrated using HAProxy as a sidecar configured using information from the local Consul agent.
+Read more about the finalized solution in our blog post Power Your Consul Service Mesh with HAProxy.

 Consul’s Connect feature enables you to transform a Consul cluster into a service mesh.
-Connect is a pluggable framework that allows you to choose the proxy technology that fits your needs best.
+Connect is a pluggable framework that allows you to choose the best proxy technology that fits your needs.

-In this blog post, you learned how HAProxy can be selected as the data plane, giving you access to features like TLS encryption, connection retry logic, server persistence, rate limiting, authorization between services, and observability.
+In this blog post, you learned how HAProxy can be selected as the data plane, giving you access to features like TLS encryption, connection retry logic, and authorization.
 I hope you’re as excited as we are about the possibilities that this creates!
-In the coming months, we will be releasing more information about our integration with Consul and the new Golang implementation.